rleiva/mnplib/README.md

 ## Project Status

-`mnplib 2.0.0a1` is the first alpha release of the redesigned library.
+`mnplib 2` is in alpha release, and is being redesigned.
 The package is being actively revised, and several parts of the API may still change.

 The current priority is to stabilize: